A child with a disability or chronic illness needs extra care and support. You may need more help and support from family and community.

-Sometimes this will be because the disability or illness requires specialist knowledge.
-At other times you may feel your child’s needs are not understood or accepted by family and friends.
+Sometimes getting the extra help is hard because your child’s disability or illness needs specialist knowledge.
+Or it could be because your child’s needs are not understood or accepted by family and friends.

-Please ask a social worker if you would like help accessing services or counselling support for you or your family.
+Please ask a social worker if you would like help finding services or counselling support for you or your family.

 - help with planning and coordinating therapies and services.

-Your General Practitioner (GP) can talk with you about your well-being and discuss options.
+- Your General Practitioner (GP) can talk with you about your child’s well-being and discuss options.

 - Uniting Care, Unifam (1800 864 846) (sliding scale fees including full funding) http://www.uniting.org.

 - Benevolent Society (1800 236 762), www.benevolent.org.au/

 - National Disability Insurance Scheme (1800 800 110), www.ndis.gov.au